is0sceles/Recall/README.md

-# ToDo - is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+# ToDo - is an android app for basic todo items management.

+# functionality - CRUD.